 After the studies at "Accademia Nazionale del Cinema" in Bologna and a Masterclass at the UCLA, I started working and experimenting in my home studio and with live recordings.

-Since last year I opened my own professional studio to have a more comfortable place where to work and clean professional recordings.
+In 2018 I opened my own professional studio to have a more comfortable place where to work and clean professional recordings.

 I work mainly with live recordings, mixing and mastering by my own, while I prefer to collaborate with other local musicians and artists for productions, because I believe that music is always better if chewed by more people :)